$260 | 6 Weeks

 One of the best ways to produce new poetry is to commit to a regular writing practice.
 By joining our writing circle each week, you will strengthen your creative writing muscles, practice saying no to your internal editor, and form a digital writing community for encouragement, inspiration, and support.

-Week Two—Sift for Gold
+Week One, pt.
+2—Sift for Gold

 Okay, you have pages of words that flowed from your pen to your notebook during our creative writing circles.
 NOW what do you do?
 In week two, we’ll practice techniques to sift through this rich fodder to find hot lines, images, and scenes that call out to be turned into poems.

-Week Three, pt.
-1—Become Comfortable with Uncomfortable Feelings
+Week Two—Become Comfortable with Uncomfortable Feelings

 When you infuse your poetry with emotion, both you and your reader will feel it.
 However, as Steve Kowit (author of our optional textbook) says, “Feeling one’s feelings is not as easy as it sounds.”
 In the brave space of our writing circles, we will practice letting out our full range of emotions onto the page.
 Watch how this impacts your writing!

-Week Three, pt.
-2—Bring Images into Focus
+Week Three—Bring Images into Focus

 Startling memories/observations/wisdom nuggets are bound to show up as you write wildly into your journal.
 You’ll see them in your mind’s eye!
 Now help your reader see/feel/smell/hear/taste them, too, by sharpening the images.
 In week three, we’ll practice heightening the sensory experience and solidifying the concrete details to make your poem come alive.